michaelschwobe/turborepo-sandbox/packages/stylelint-config-acme/README.md

-# @acme/core
+# stylelint-config-acme

-A collection of React components, hooks, constants and utilities.
+A collection of configurations:

+- `stylelint-config-acme`

 ## Installation: